Justin2424/ESP32_Ceiling_Light/README.md

   - gerber files for the pcb design (but not required)
   - pcb supports 3 switches, 8 + 1 led channels, power distrubution, headers for esp32 / easy access to all pins on esp32

-  - Note : I have not tested the power handling limit of the board / components.. do so at own risk
+  Note : I have not tested the power handling limit of the board / components.. do so at own risk.

+  please let me know if you find any bugs, or have suggestions.
+Contributions to the code would be more than welcomed..
+ Its a project in progress..
+I'm interested in adding as many sensors and features as practical into this, or supporting boards.
+  including:
+    - full connection manager (ap for phone browser config / connection)
+    - adding various sensors like temp and humidity sensors/support
+    - presence detection (who's phone is online) and hopefully:
+    - motion detection/tracking (ir array with logic/analsys)
+    perhaps
+      -a simple mesh network/peer to peer/relay mqtt messages, for clients who are out of the wifi range/ disconnected from the broker

+  justinmallais@gmail.com